slowernews/wisdom-tldr/README.md

 ## TL;DR

-*'Fuck, don't give a fuck and don't be fucked over.'*
+*"Fuck, don"t give a fuck and don"t be fucked over."*

 Seven general advices:

-*'Life is a balancing act.'*
+> *"Life is a balancing act."*

-*'If more information was the answer we’d all be billionaires with six packs.' -- Derek Sivers*
+> *"If more information was the answer we’d all be billionaires with six packs."
+-- Derek Sivers*

-*'The root of our problems is our inability to let go.' -- Leo Babauta*
+> *"The root of our problems is our inability to let go."
+-- Leo Babauta*

-*'A prophet has no honour in his own country.' -- Bible (John 4: 44)*
+> *"A prophet has no honour in his own country."
+-- Bible (John 4: 44)*

-*'Avoiding relevant conflict will not keep peace, will rot it.' -- EF*
+> *"Avoiding relevant conflict will not keep peace, will rot it."
+-- E. Ferreira*

-*'All self-help boils down to «choose long-term over short-term».' -- Naval Ravikant*
+> *"All self-help boils down to «choose long-term over short-term»."
+-- Naval Ravikant*

-*'The empire long divided, must unite; long united, must divide.' -- Chinese proverb*
+> *"The empire long divided, must unite; long united, must divide."
+-- Chinese proverb*

 Two practical advices:

-*'Have more than one child.'*
+- Have more than one child.
-*'Moving in a direction opposite to what we are doing right now where we are not successful often guarantee success.'*
+- Moving in a direction opposite to what we are doing right now where we are not successful often guarantee success.

-One last advice for introverts: *'Aim at relying on your network and not at being self-sufficient.'*
+One last advice for introverts: Aim at relying on your network and not at being self-sufficient.

 <hr>